Krowe-moh/Discord-To-Fortnite-Status/README.md

 • 5- Go to `OAuth2` section, and then `URL Generator`.
 Select the scopes `bot` and then scroll down to **Bot Permissions**, select `Administrator` (For all guild permissions).
 Copy the link that is generated below, open a new browser tab, paste the URL, choose a server where your bot will be in, verify yourself that you are not a robot, and Done!

 ### - Setting up your config file:
- Go to the file `config.json`.
+ Go to the file `.env`.
 Fill or change the values of the variables as you want.
-Here's the config.json code below, replace.
+Here's the .env code below, replace.
 ```json
   "DISCORD_ID": "YOUR DISCORD_ID",
   "SERVER_ID": "YOUR SERVER ID (that you and the bot is in)",